Riccardo126/Riccardo126/README.md

-- 👋 Hi, I’m @Riccardo126
+- 👋 Hi, I’m @Riccardo126, in a C# and .NET developer
 - 👀 I’m interested in: videogames and music
-- 🌱 I’m currently learning: C# and .NET developing
+- 🌱 I’m currently learning: IoT and Cloud
 - 💞️ I’m looking to: collaborate on new interesting projects
 - 📫 How to reach me: riccardopassacantando@gmail.com